apakrash/packet-generation-tools/07-Reconn-the-network-3-arp-ping.md

 ## Run the code

 ### Terminal 1
-On one terminal, run the tcpdump command using:
+On one terminal, run tcpdump:

 ```
 tcpdump -nn -s0 arp | grep 1.1.1.1